victor-floriano/predicting-heart-disease/README.md

 - TAYLOR LEGGETT
 - VICTOR FLORIANO

-## Contact Information

-For any questions or feedback regarding this project, please feel free to contact the project contributors.

 Thank you for your interest in our project!
-We hope you find the analysis and predictive models valuable for understanding and addressing heart disease-related challenges.
+We hope you find the analysis and predictive models valuable for understanding machine learning algorithms and their value as predictive tools in health care.